shinjini01/Bayesian-Probing/README.md

 batch_probing_methods.m implements the batch probing mehods.
 The method suggested by Griewank and Mitev calls functions single_probe.m and update_probability_bundle.m iteratively till the complete sparsity pattern is determined.
 Our method calls functions batch_probe2.m and update_probability_bundle.m iteratively till the same convergence of P and S.

 single_probe_tests.m is used to do all the simulations to show the effect of different choices of initial P matrix on the number of sigle probes required to determine the entire sparsity pattern in different sparse matrices.
 The results are summarized in section 1.4 of the report.

+can96.mat and ibm32.mat are sparse matrices used besides the regular sparse patterns like diagonal matrices and arrow headed matrices, to demonstrate the functionality of our probing methods.